 Your body gains nutrients primarily from the food that you eat.
 However, our diets and lifestyles have changed quite a bit over the past one hundred years.
 Introducing a vitamin supplement may provide a valuable addition to your health, based on your goals.
-Dr. Chris Stine, a Fredericksburg-area chiropractor with Stine Chiropractic Clinic, shares some tips and information on adding vitamin supplements to your diet.
+A Fredericksburg-area chiropractor with Stine Chiropractic Clinic, shares some tips and information on adding vitamin supplements to your diet.
+Need help choosing a vitamin supplement?
+Should you be taking B12?

 When you consume alcohol, there is a reduction in B vitamins.
 So, a lot of people will start taking these on the side.
 Especially if your diet isn’t heavy in a lot of your foliage (green leafy vegetables), the things that you’d be getting these (vitamins) from.
-B12 is not necessarily picked up by plants, but can be supplemented in via nutritional yeast.
+Taking B12 can be valuable if you practice a vegan diet, or a whole food plant based diet.
+These diets are extremely beneficial for inflammation, autoimmune diseases, and chronic illness.
+Taking B12 may be necessary for these individuals due to the vitamin being thought to be produced by bacteria not seen in plants.
+It is mainly produced by the bacteria in the animal gut.
+It is important to note though most of the plant based products come fortified in this vitamin now to correct for this problem.

 Supplementing vitamins is not necessary, but if you do have a diet that is not high in vegetables, you may want to do that.
 You just want to make sure that you’re not overdoing it.